 Pros and Cons of Equity Interest

-One obvious benefit of doing that is that when you have employees that have an interest in the company, they have a sense of ownership and pride in the business, and that’s really a good thing.
+One obvious benefit of doing that is that when you have employees who are interested in the company, they have a sense of ownership and pride in the business, and that’s really a good thing.

-But there are many disadvantages and consequences of providing equity to your employees.
+However, providing equity to your employees has many disadvantages and consequences.
 I’ll only go over three of them.

-3. This is a big one: you want to make sure that you have the right to purchase the employee’s interest if the employee leaves the company.
-You really don’t want your employee to leave and go work with a competitor while they still have an interest in your company.
+- This is a big one: you want to ensure you have the right to purchase the employee’s interest if the employee leaves the company.
+You really don’t want your employees to leave and work with a competitor while they still have an interest in your company.

 How to Grant Your Employees Equity

-So, once you’ve made the decision to grant equity to your employees, you then need to consider how to go about doing that.
-This can be a really complicated decision, because there are many tax and regulatory issues involved.
+So, once you’ve decided to grant your employees equity, you need to consider how to do that.
+This can be a complicated decision because many tax and regulatory issues are involved.

 Sell or Grant an Interest